thecristen/thewebsite/_posts/2013-12-02-obligatory_first_post.md

 This website's template is a modified version of [Lagom](http://jekyllthemes.org/themes/lagom/).
 I built this website using [Jekyll](http://jekyllrb.com), the Ruby-based static site generator (according to [this page](http://yeswejekyll.com), even Obama used it!
 Though maybe that's not such a good compliment anymore).
 I liked the idea of hosting all my own content (which I do on [Webfaction](https://www.webfaction.com/?affiliate=cristen)), and I was sick of scouring the Internet for clean, simple Wordpress themes.

-I'm more of a designer than a developer, so it's great to get such fine control over the templating.
+I'm more of a designer than a developer (...maybe), so it's great to get such fine control over the templating.
 The tradeoff, I suppose, is writing way more Ruby than I ever wanted to, but I'm pretty happy with the result.

 If you find something broken and it really bothers you, feel free to [open up an issue](https://github.com/thecristen/thewebsite/issues) on Github.